memirmakar/anipod/README.md

 # to do
-make an actual installation guide and actually upload the source code lol
+- make an actual installation guide and actually upload the source code lol
+- Qt6 implementation of the Windows app and Ubuntu KDE compatibility in general